 The simple definition of an MDR service is a 24-hour online security operation that protects technology infrastructure from the full range of threats, especially ransomware, which is still proliferating at an alarming rate.
 Hence, these types of managed services are essential to businesses looking to prevent, respond to, and guard against cyber-attacks.

 So, at Bridgehead IT, we chose to work alongside two of the most trusted brands in the cybersecurity industry – Microsoft and BitDefender.
 As a Microsoft Gold Partner, this collaborative relationship is earned through a commitment to providing the highest level of company customer care.
 Not only that, but our team can provide a full slate of security improvements to strengthen your position even further.

 What are the main benefits of MDR services?

 Still, you might be wondering about the specific benefits.
-After all, many organizations already have to handle a reasonably extensive portfolio of managed services, so why add another?
-Here's why we recommend MDR services to give you an idea of what to expect.
+After all, many organizations already have a reasonably extensive portfolio of managed services, so why add another?
+Here’s why we recommend MDR services to give you an idea of what to expect.

-When it comes to tactics, techniques, and procedures (TTP), malware authors and the hackers who use their tools must constantly adapt to avoid detection.
-The truth is that the traditional cyber security model that monitors network traffic isn't enough to protect organizations since the worst cybercriminals never stop looking for exploits and new ways to compromise IT infrastructure and systems.
+When it comes to tactics, techniques, and procedures (TTP), malware authors and hackers who use their tools must constantly adapt to avoid detection.
+The truth is that the traditional cyber security model that monitors network traffic isn’t enough to protect organizations since the worst cybercriminals never stop looking for exploits and new ways to compromise IT infrastructure and systems.

 2.)
 The cost of remediating a cyber-attack is rising.